petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-css-client-extension.md

 ---
 uuid: a8159380-3119-46c5-be6e-d9e24e60c325
 ---
-# Creating Your First CSS Client Extension
+# Using a CSS Client Extension

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`